eramirezr112/jack-logistic-test/README.md

 # jack-logistic-test
-This is a Jack Logistic Oktara Test
+This is a Logistic Company Sample

 # INSTRUCTIONS
 1. Clone this repository